-Below are instructions for porting Canada phone numbers into Twilio.
+Below are instructions for porting Canada phone numbers to Twilio.

 - The authorized user or owner’s first and last name.

 - The corresponding service address.
 This must be an actual physical address.
-PO Boxes are not valid addresses.
+PO Boxes are not valid addresses for porting.

 - A scanned (or electronic) copy of the most recent phone bill (within the last 30 days) that includes the account, owner/authorized user name, and address information for all the numbers you’d like to port.

-- Tip: Read the most common reason for rejections to avoid them.
+- Tip: Read the most common reasons for rejections to avoid them.

 - Number gets approved by Twilio.
-If everything in Step 1 was done correctly, you can expect Twilio to approve your port request in 24 hours.
+If everything in Step 1 was done correctly, you can expect Twilio to review your port request within 1 business day of submission.

 - Response from carrier.
-At this point, your request will either be approved or rejected:
+Once the existing carrier reviews the request, the port will either be approved or rejected:

-- Approved: If approved, then you will receive a porting date of when your number will ported to Twilio.
+- Approved: If approved, you will receive a porting date set by the carriers (see below).

-- Configure Voice and SMS URLs.
-It is critical to set up the URL in advance of the port date so that everything is ready for when traffic ports over to Twilio.
+- Configure Voice and SMS application.
+It is critical to configure your number in advance of the porting date so that you experience no downtime when traffic ports over to Twilio.